Learning to Detect Entanglement: Introduction

 \section{Introduction}

-Machine learning is a powerful tool that is finding far-reaching interdisciplinary connections.
-The intersection of quantum information and machine learning includes quantum versions of machine learning algorithms and the use of machine learning to analyse quantum systems \cite{s1, s2}.
-This paper explores the latter and identifies entanglement detection as an area where machine learning can improve current practice.

 Entanglement is a defining feature of quantum information.
 Detection algorithms are typically based on either quantum state tomography or entanglement witnesses \cite{es1, es2}.
 Witnesses can reveal entanglement in a single measurement, but only for a small portion of states.
 This drawback makes witnesses difficult to use without prior information about the underlying state.
-Tomography does not require prior information, but the number of measurements quickly becomes unreasonable.
+Tomography does not require prior information, but the number of measurements quickly becomes unreasonable as the number of qubits increases.

-Nonetheless, Laskowski {\it et al} devised an algorithm based on the geometric criterion \cite{geometric, lask, lask_exp} that may perform tomography, but only in extreme cases.
-The improvement over quantum state tomography, as measured by the expected number of measurements required, is exponential in the number of qubits.
-Central is the exploitation of fundamental statistical properties, namely, correlation complimentarity \cite{complimentarity}.
-The paper refers to this method as the tree algorithm.

-This paper proposes the forest algorithm for entanglement detection.
-The algorithm combines ideas from the tree algorithm and quantum state tomography, namely the Bayesian methods from Granade, Combe, and Cory \cite{tomography}.
-Instead of using Bayes theorem to obtain the required probability distributions, the forest algorithm models them directly through a random forest.
-Machine learning allows the forest algorithm to exploit the statistical patterns in more sophisticated ways.
-Empirical evidence indicates that the forest algorithm outperforms the tree algorithm.

-Section \ref{background} presents the previous work in entanglement detection and tomography.
-The main idea of this paper, the forest algorithm, is presented and discussed in Section \ref{prop}.
-Section \ref{exp} demonstrates the performance improvement from the forest algorithm on both experimental and simulated data for two to five qubit states.